Top conservative group launches ad blitz on push to rebuild economy

 “COVID-19 has presented a new set of challenges for the American worker and industry,” America First Policies President Brian O. Walsh told Fox News.
 “While we must continue to address the health and safety of our citizens, Congress must work with President Trump to enact policies that will reignite our economy, bring jobs back and get America back to work.”

-The group – which is allied but separate from America First Action, the leading super PAC backing Trump’s re-election – also touted a new poll they commissioned which indicated “Americans overwhelmingly support conservative policies aimed at restarting our economy.”
+The group – which is allied with but separate from America First Action, the leading super PAC backing Trump’s reelection – also touted a new poll they commissioned which indicated “Americans overwhelmingly support conservative policies aimed at restarting our economy.”

 Last month America First Policies kicked off what it calls the ‘Great America Comeback Tour’ with events in the battleground states of Michigan and Pennsylvania featuring Vice President Pence.